Vikram Partap Singh

-Vikram Partap Singh Sandhu (ਵਿਕਰਮ ਪ੍ਤਾਪ ਸਿੰਘ ਸੰਧੂ; born 16 January 2002) is an Indian professional footballer who plays as a forward for Indian Super League club Mumbai City and the India national team.
+Vikram Partap Singh Sandhu (born 16 January 2002) is an Indian professional footballer who plays as a forward for Indian Super League club Mumbai City and the India national team.

 Club career

 Vikram started his youth career at the Chandigarh Football Academy.
 He also had a brief stint with Minerva Punjab.

 Indian Arrows

 In 2018, Vikram joined I-League club Indian Arrows.
 He made his debut on 25 November 2018 in a 2–0 defeat against Real Kashmir in the I-League.
 He scored his first professional goal on 13 January 2019 in a 3–0 win over Shillong Lajong.

 Mumbai City

 On 14 October 2020, Indian Super League club Mumbai City announced the signing of Vikram on a three-year deal with an option to extend for a further year.
 On 20 December 2020, he made his debut in a 2–0 win against Hyderabad FC in the ISL, coming on as a substitute for Vignesh Dakshinamurthy in the 88th minute.
 On 1 December 2021, he scored his first goal for the club, a brace against ATK Mohun Bagan in their 5–1 win.
 He was later included in the club's 2022 AFC Champions League squad.
 On 19 January 2023, he played his 50th match for Mumbai City when he came on as 59th minute substitute in a 4–0 win over NorthEast United.

 On 7 June 2023, Vikram signed a contract extension with Mumbai City until 2026.
 On 28 October 2023, he started in his 50th ISL match against Hyderabad FC which was also his first start of the season, but it was cut short when he was substituted off in the 8th minute for Mohammad Nawaz after goalkeeper Phurba Lachenpa was sent off.
 On 18 February 2024, he scored his second league brace against Bengaluru FC in a 2–0 home win.
 On 2 March 2024, he won the February 2024 ISL Emerging Player of the Month award.

 On 12 March 2024, Vikram scored his first ISL hat-trick in a 4–1 win against NorthEast United.
 This was the second hat-trick in the 2023-24 season after Daniel Chima Chukwu's hat-trick versus Hyderabad on 21 December 2023, and the first hat-trick by an Indian of the season.
 This hat-trick also made Vikram to become only the sixth Indian to score an Indian Super League hat-trick, and the second youngest player to do so, after Kiyan Nassiri's hat-trick versus East Bengal FC in the 21-22 ISL season.